View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 You will be encouraged to share reflections using the discussion facilities provided within the virtual learning environment, enabling you to participate in discussions with a network of professionals and draw on this pool of experience and expertise.

 You will be required to attend two workshops and actively participate in all sessions and tutorials including online activities.
-Face-to-face sessions take place at Solihull College Conference Centre.
+Face-to-face sessions take place at Solihull College and University Centre.

 How will I be assessed?